-The business of caring for patients is affected by the new law, and IBC can help you to understand how this will affect your organization.
+The business of caring for patients is affected by the new law, and Independence Blue Cross can help companies understand how this will affect their organization.

 Billing for office visits — when cost-sharing is applicable, and when it is not